-The Tribunal considers that a complainant may advance a new plea before the Tribunal, even if it was not placed before the internal appeal body (see Judgments 3686, under 22, and 2571, under 5).
-In the instant case, the complainant's submission is receivable as one of her pleas challenging the lawfulness of the decision to grant her a Project Staff contract.
+As stated in consideration 10, above, the Tribunal considers that a complainant may advance a new plea before the Tribunal, even if it was not placed before the internal appeal body.
+In the instant case, the complainant's submission is receivable as one of his pleas challenging the lawfulness of the decision to grant him a Project Staff contract.